Badia Fiesolana: Images

 The former convent, currently looking out on the EUI's library wing.
 This facility was also the home for the Class of 1969-1970 Italian California International Program group.

 The construction or modification of the belfry dates to the mid-twelfth century or a little later.

+The Last Judgement by Hans Memling a triptych was commissioned around 1467 in Bruges by Angelo di Jacopo Tani (1415–1482) for the Chapel of St. Michael in the Badia Fiesolana but was captured at sea by Paul Beneke, a privateer from Danzig.